sara-nl/picasclient/docs/fractal-example.md

 ### Running on Grid

 On the grid, in our screnario, you need to supply the entire environment through the sandbox (a more grid-native CVMFS example is available in the [picas-profile](https://github.com/sara-nl/picas-profile) repository).
 The binaries and python code need to be in this sandbox.

+The steps will be:
+* First we define and generate the application tokens with all the necessary parameters.
+* Then we define and create a shell script to process one task (*process_task.sh*) that will be sent with the job using the input sandbox.
+This contains some boiler plate code to e.g. setup the environment, download software or data from the Grid storage, run the application etc. This doesn’t have to be a shell script, however, setting up environment variables is easiest when using a shell script, and this way setup scripts are separated from the application code.
+* We also define and create a Python script to handle all the communication with the token pool server, call the process_task,sh script, catch errors and do the reporting.
+* Finally we define the :abbr:`JDL (Job Description Language)` on the User Interface machine to specify some general properties of our jobs.
+This is required to submit a batch of pilot jobs to the Grid that will in turn initiate the Python script as defined in the previous step.

 First we need to create a tar of the picas code, so that it can be sent to the Grid:

 ```